 The money you receive in your bank account should match the net pay on your payslip.
 To understand more about what your payslip should look like, read our payslip guide.

 We can help you.
 Check our list of tax avoidance schemes that we’ve named.
-If you are involved in any of the tax avoidance schemes shown on the list you should contact us as soon as possible.
+If you are involved in any of the tax avoidance schemes shown on the list, you should get in touch with us as soon as possible.

-Please remember, this is not a complete list of all tax avoidance schemes currently being marketed.
+Please keep in mind, this is not a complete list of all tax avoidance schemes currently being marketed.

 If a tax avoidance scheme is not shown in the list, this does not mean that the scheme works or is in any way approved by HMRC.

-The impact of tax avoidance is real and potentially serious.
+The impact of tax avoidance is real and could be serious.
 Explore Tanya and Duncan’s stories about how they have been affected by getting caught up in tax avoidance.

 Umbrella companies - understand how they work

 If you’re a contractor, you may be employed through an ‘umbrella company’.
-However, some umbrella companies try to break the tax rules.
+If you’re not sure, it’s best to check as some umbrella companies try to break the tax rules.

 You may be at risk.
 But if you understand how umbrella companies work, you can take steps to avoid these risks.